Should I spend 3, 4, or 5 days in Tokyo?

 Should you spend 3, 4, or 5 days in Tokyo?

 Many travelers spend at least 3 or as many as 7 days in Tokyo during their visit.
-After all, the high tech city has plenty to explore such as the famous sights and museums, the big city activities, and the restaurant scene.
+After all, the high energy city has plenty to explore such as the famous sights and museums, the big city activities, and the restaurant scene.

 Tokyo is the high tech, ultramodern capital city of Japan.
 It's filled with neon lights and high reaching skyscrapers, but there are also many hidden temples and historic neighborhoods tucked away.
 You can spend your days wandering through green parks and your nights singing karaoke in one of the many bars around town.